dcunited001/te-xel-io/app/posts/2015-02-25-workplace-bullying-part-three.md

 ### &#x2605; Playing Dumb

-What?
+> What?
 I don't even know what that means?
 How could I even use suggestion?
 I don't even know what that is.
 Yes, I studied psychology in college.
 What do you mean it's impossible that I don't know what that is.
 You're paranoid.

 Playing dumb is particularly effective.
 And I've been burned badly for it in the past.
 When i was in my early twenties, I just assumed that everyone tried as hard as they could at everything.
 I was completely unaware of the snake in the grass that is "playing dumb."
-That snake will fucking bite you.
+That snake will !@#$'ing bite you.
 Don't pick it up.

 Of course, there are different kinds of "playing dumb."
 There is the person who plays dumb from the get-go in order to lull you into a sense of security from which they can take advantage of you.
 Carnies do this and some street kids do this.
 Homeless people also do this .. homeless people aren't actually that dumb.
 Regardless, if you fall for this, you may find yourself quickly in a sticky situation.
 It's best to just look past it when you notice it.